GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 .. _-E:

 **-E**\ *URL*
-    Instead of hosting the files locally, prepend a URL to all KML and PNG files except for the top-level named KML file [local setup only].
+    Instead of hosting the files locally, prepend a URL.
+The top-level *prefix*\ .kml file will then use this URL to find the other files.
+    After building the files you must place the *prefix* directory at the location pointed to by the *URL [local setup only].

 .. _-F: